Summary

 Explanation

-Definition of the complex square root.
+Definition of complex square root.

 Dave Bruns Profile Picture